Map of Philadelphia and parts adjacent, Nicholas Scull, 1777. From the American Philosophical Society

 Their new plan embraced the latest natural landscape design that had taken hold in the English country estates.
 In the 1700's, the straight lines of the 1600's gave way to serpentine paths of gravel or grass that led the visitor from one vista to another with an element of surprise.
 The landscape was never meant to be viewed as a painting but entered into as a participant.
 This was the opposite of before, when all of the garden was open to view.
 Instead, in the 1700's sight lines led to an eye catcher or "borrowed scenery" such as the corner of a building, just enough to give a hint of the whole, a concept borrowed from the Chinese.

 At Springettsbury there were two vistas, one facing the Schuylkill River, the other a long north-south axis just west of present day 20th Street.
-It led down to the Callowhill Cut and enabled the visitor to look for two miles south to the beginning of Gray's Ferry Road on the south edge of Philadelphia.
+It led down to what was to become the Callowhill Cut and enabled the visitor to look for two miles south to the beginning of Gray's Ferry Road on the south edge of Philadelphia.
 Going north it led to a small valley and ended at a stream, probably Anonymous Creek (See Hidden Creeks).
 Traces of this avenue were still visible as late as 1796.

 There were several walks.
 A spacious one led to the house.
 Pine trees lined a walk to a fish pond.
 Another walk lined with Hawthorne hedges wound under elm trees.